brandur/org/drafts/alerting.md

 ## Summary (#summary)

 There's a common theme to all the guidelines mentioned above: most of them are intuitive at first sight, but can still represent dangers for even experienced teams.
-A successful process for designing alerts
+A successful process tries to use whatever guidelines are helpful to put together an initial set of alarms for a service, and then makes sure to iterate until that set's been optimized to maximize uptime and decrease operator pain.